Knorr Spinach Dip

 Scroll to the bottom for full, printable recipe, ingredients and video.

 - Prepare: Thaw spinach and squeeze any excess water our of spinach.
+After squeezing, try using a paper towel to help soak up any excess water and remove as much liquid as possible.
 This is important to avoid having a watery dip.

-- Mix: In a large bowl, stir together vegetable mix, sour cream, mayonnaise, and water chestnuts.
+- Mix: In a large bowl, stir together a packet of Knorr mix, sour cream, mayonnaise, and water chestnuts.
 Stir in spinach until combined.

 - Chill: Cover the dip and let chill in the refrigerator.
 For the best flavor, allow to chill for at least 2 hours before serving.